 All incoming students including transfer students will also take placement tests in the areas of theory, piano skills, and sight-reading.
-All students will complete a Request for Admission to a Music Academic Program form including primary performance area, selected academic program, and dates of audition, music theory entrance exam and the piano placement by the third day of classes.
+All students will complete a Request for Admission to a Music Academic Program form including primary performance area, selected academic program, dates of audition, and all placement tests by the third day of classes.
 Students who do not meet admission requirements may be admitted provisionally.
-Once students have been accepted into a program they must receive formal departmental approval to change their applied music area or academic program.
+Once students have been accepted into a program, they must receive formal departmental approval to change their applied music area or academic program.

-Students with no previous instruction in music theory or who do not pass the theory placement/assessment exam will be required to enroll in MUS098, Fundamentals of Music, an online music theory course, offered by UNK during the summer before their matriculation.
+Students with no previous instruction in music theory or who do not pass the theory placement/assessment exam are required to enroll in MUS098, Fundamentals of Music, offered by UNK during the fall semester.
 This course will assist students to prepare for collegiate-level study of music.
 Students with no prior piano instruction or limited skills are encouraged to enroll in a course of piano study prior to enrollment at UNK.
 Students who have no piano or theory background should know that they may need more than four years to complete a music degree.